Nursing Is A Rewarding Career - People Development Magazine

 Nursing is, first and foremost, a profession that affords immense personal and professional rewards.
 This makes it a standout career choice for many people.
-So whether you’re looking to join the nursing workforce through a Bachelor of Science in Nursing or one of the many ABSN programs online, we will look at the four most significant reasons nursing is such a rewarding career choice.
+So, whether you’re looking to join the nursing workforce through a Bachelor of Science in Nursing or one of the many ABSN programs online, we will look at the four most significant reasons nursing is such a rewarding career choice.

 Make a Difference in Lives

 You might be asked to interpret a physician’s orders for a patient frightened by a recent diagnosis, or a family at the edge of reason might call on you to help them process what’s happening to their loved one.
-These scenarios are part and parcel of nurses, and it is somewhat of a routine to make such a difference in the lives of those around us; it can be gratifying.
+These scenarios are part and parcel of nursing, and it is somewhat of a routine to make such a difference in the lives of those around us; it can be gratifying.

 Learning in a Dynamic Environment